 Think about how the movements of soca dance relate to the human body, and the ideas of ‘grounding’ ourselves to the earth.
 Do you think there is a connection between nature and the body being created here?
 Why?

-Khadijah talks about how the music traditions of the Leeds West Indian Carnival come from a Calypso music, which finds its roots in Trinidad in the 17th century, from the West African music brought by African slaves to the Caribbean during the slave trade where they worked on the sugar and cotton plantations.
-During the slave trade, ‘Kaiso’ was the name given to the songs sung by slaves whilst they worked, and was a way for them to communicate with each other, and to find a sense of community despite their suffering.
+Khadijah talks about how the music traditions of the Leeds West Indian Carnival come from a Calypso music, which finds its roots in Trinidad in the 17th century, from the West African music brought by enslaved people to the Caribbean (during the trade in enslaved Africans) where they worked on the sugar and cotton plantations.
+During the trade in enslaved Africans, ‘Kaiso’ was the name given to the songs sung by enslaved people whilst they worked, and was a way for them to communicate with each other, and to find a sense of community despite their suffering.

-Calypso music grew out of this tradition of ‘Kaiso’, and after the slave trade was abolished, it became a way of telling funny stories, talking about local news, or discussing politics through music.
+- Calypso music grew out of this tradition of ‘Kaiso’, and after the trade in enslaved Africans was abolished, it became a way of telling funny stories, talking about local news, or discussing politics through music.
 One of the earliest recorded pieces of Calypso music was ‘Iron Duke in the Land’ by Julian Whiterose, and recorded in 1914.
 The song is about self-praise, and celebrating how great the band he played in at the Trinidad Carnival was.